gtretiak/Work-In-Progress-Projects/C_Minishell/README.md

 # Minishell: Building a Custom Shell from Scratch
 ## 📋 Overview
-Minishell, aka the command-line interpreter, is a custom implementation of a basic shell, similar to bash, but with a reduced feature set.
+Minishell, or in other words, the command-line interpreter, is a custom implementation of a basic shell, similar to bash, but with a reduced feature set.
 The program allows users to interact with their operating system through text commands indirectly exploiting process management, file descriptors, signal handling, and parsing techniques.
 ## 🎯 Project Purpose & Objectives
 1. Gain a deep understanding of how shells work under the hood
 2. Master process creation, management, and inter-process communication